Skip to main content

 Similarly, a woman in her early 40s with irregular cycles and mood instability might have HPA dysregulation exacerbating her transition into perimenopause.
 In these cases, initiating testosterone or estrogen therapy without addressing the underlying HPA dysfunction will likely yield suboptimal results and fails to address the root cause of the patient’s symptoms.
 The therapeutic target is not just the gonad; it is the entire neuroendocrine system.

 Therefore, an advanced diagnostic workup incorporates specific assessments of HPA axis function.
-The gold standard is the measurement of the (CAR), which involves collecting several saliva samples in the first hour after waking.
+The gold standard is the measurement of the cortisol awakening response (CAR), which involves collecting several saliva samples in the first hour after waking.
 A healthy CAR shows a sharp 50-75% rise in cortisol, which prepares the body for the day’s demands.

 A blunted or exaggerated CAR is a hallmark of HPA dysregulation.
 A 24-hour salivary or dried urine cortisol test (like the DUTCH test) can provide a more comprehensive view, mapping the diurnal rhythm of cortisol production.